Cognigy/Documentation/docs/en/docs/voicegateway/webapp/users.md

 # Users

-*Users* allow you to manage members in your account.
-You can add a member with the following roles: service provider or account.
-Each of these roles have different permissions in the Voice Gateway service.
+_Users_ allow you to manage members in your account: create new members, edit, or delete existing ones.
+You can create a member with only the **account** scope, allowing users to perform general operations in the Voice Gateway Self-Service Portal.

 <img class="image-center"  src="{{config.site_url}}voicegateway/images/VG-webapp-users.png"  width="100%" />